Data storage in the model

 requested credit card limit

-client correspondence address for process handling
+customer's mailing address for process handling

-by default the application displays the address stored in the bank's systems (retrieved from the service)
+by default, the application displays the address stored in the bank’s systems (retrieved from the service)

 Data outside the model

-list of the client's accounts
+list of the customer's accounts

-client's age
+customer's age

 is calculated from the PESEL number